foureyes/csci-ua.0101-spring2016-004/slides/15/processing-shapes.markdown

 <section markdown="block">
 ## Your Canvas!

-You can modify and access attributes of your applet's window by using the following Processing methods and variables:
+You can modify and access attributes of your sketch's window by using the following Processing methods and variables:

 * <code>background(r, g, b) // or just background(n) for grayscale</code>
 * <code>size(width, height) // window dimensions</code>